sighupio/fury-kubernetes-opa/katalog/gatekeeper/rules/README.md

 A Policy is a group of rules that enforce desired behavior.
 The module provides a set of common policies out of the box to get started in securing your cluster.

-A policy in OPA Gatekeeper is defined by two objects: a `ConstraintTemplate` and a `Constraint`.
+A policy in Gatekeeper is defined by two objects: a `ConstraintTemplate` and a `Constraint`.

 As the name suggests, the `ConstraintTemplate` defines the common logic of the policy and the `Constraint` takes that logic and creates the actual policy by creating an instance of the template with the right values for the required parameters.